navjotsingh151/expense-tracker/README.md

    credentials or a path to the `.json` file.
 A `.env` file is loaded automatically.
 Service accounts do not have personal Drive storage;
    add the account to a Shared Drive or use delegated OAuth for uploads.
+5. Optionally, set `GOOGLE_DRIVE_FOLDER_ID` to the folder where receipts should be saved.
+The upload helper returns a shareable link that is stored alongside each expense.